Nutritional Psychiatry

 Can diet changes treat depression?

-Diet works by providing essential nutrients for brain function, reducing inflammation, and supporting gut-brain axis communication - food literally acts as medicine for the brain.
+Diet works by providing essential nutrients for brain function, reducing inflammation, and supporting gut-brain axis communication, with food acting as medicine for the brain.

 Read more